Updated February 2023

 Following their return from Germany, The Hellions soon established a reputation as a musically proficient act and they were hired to provide backing to visiting celebrities such as Adam Faith and Dave Berry.
 By the end of 1964, the group had made the right connections to secure them a residency at the trendy "Whisky-A-Go-Go Club" in London.

 The Hellions first single, entitled 'Daydreaming Of You', composed by De Shannon, was produced by Kim Fowley, who would later produce The 'N Betweens (later to become Slade).
-The Hellions record was certainly radio-friendly and had an American west coast feel, but neither it or two following underrated singles recorded by the band in 1965 managed to reach the charts.
+With a lead vocal by Jim Capaldi, the Hellions record was certainly radio-friendly and had an American west coast feel, but neither it or two following underrated singles recorded by the band in 1965 managed to reach the charts.

 However, a Hellions composition titled 'Shades Of Blue' was recorded by Piccadilly lablemates The Rockin' Berries as a track on their first album.
 According to Dave Mason, this was the first song he wrote with Jim Capaldi.

-Though success in the record charts was not forthcoming, The Hellion's work schedule remained busy and they soon went on tour to back the notorious American vocalist P.J.
+Though success in the record charts evaded them, The Hellion's work schedule remained busy and they soon went on a UK tour to back the notorious American vocalist P.J.
 Proby.
-John "Poli" Palmer joined the band on drums later in the year which allowed Jim Capaldi to front the band as their lead vocalist.
+The line-up was increased to five when John "Poli" Palmer (born May 26, 1943 in Worcester) joined the band on drums later in the year which allowed Jim Capaldi more freedom to front the band as their lead vocalist.

 By this time, Dave Mason had left to play guitar with a few other local groups while earning extra money working as a roadie for The Spencer Davis Group.
 Undaunted, Jim Capaldi brought guitarist Luther Grosvenor (born 23 December, 1949 in Evesham) formerly from a group called "The Wavelengths" into the line-up and the band's name was changed to "Deep Feeling" (see Deep Feeling).